 The simulation will include a day-long exercise followed by a day of debriefing, analysis, and identification of key challenges and lessons.
 The Humanitarian Crisis Simulation focuses on humanitarian operations from the perspective of humanitarian assistance agencies operating in the field.
 The course should, therefore, be of interest to those wishing to work with humanitarian agencies responsible for planning and conducting responses to vulnerable populations affected by disaster, or to those who want to better understand the humanitarian assistance system and the challenges confronting humanitarian decision-makers.

-Gender equality, and the empowerment of women and girls, are now widely accepted as development goals in their own right and as essential to inclusive and sustainable development.
-Yet despite progress in many areas, gender gaps and discrimination persist.
-This course asks: How did gender equality move from the periphery to the center of development discourse, and what difference has this shift made?
-Is gender equality a human right, an essential dimension of human development, or “smart economics”?
+Gender equality, and women’s and girls’ empowerment, are now widely accepted as development goals in their own right, and essential to inclusive and sustainable development.
+But despite progress in many areas, gender gaps and discrimination persist.
+How did gender equality move from the periphery to the center of development discourse, and what difference has this made?
+Is gender equality a human right, an essential aspect of human development, or “smart economics”?
 What are the implications of a gender equality agenda for men and boys, and for broader understandings of gender identities and sexualities?
-What policies, strategies, and practices have been effective—or ineffective—in narrowing gender gaps and improving outcomes for both women and men in different development settings?
-What are possible responses to the “gender backlash” emerging in some countries and institutions?
+What policies, strategies and practices have been effective – or ineffective – in narrowing gender gaps and improving outcomes for both women and men in particular development settings?
+And what are possible responses to the "gender backlash" that has emerged in some countries and institutions?

-This course compares a range of proposals that have been advanced to promote a constitutional world order.
-It begins with traditional conceptions of the balance of power among independent “Westphalian” states, then explores arrangements designed to produce alternative forms of constituted international and world order.
+The class compares a variety of proposals that have been advanced to promote constitutional world order.
+We begin with traditional conceptions of the balance of power among independent “Westphalian” states and then explore arrangements designed to produce alternative forms of constituted international and world order.
 These include liberal and authoritarian internationalism, collective security through the League Covenant and the United Nations Charter, John Rawls’s

 Law of Peoples

-In addition to assessing the particular merits and limitations of these visions of world order, the course examines the underlying principles of international politics, ethics, and constitutional design that characterize efforts to establish rules for the globe.
+In addition to assessing the particular merits and limitations of these visions of world order, we will examine the underlying principles of international politics, ethics and constitutional design that characterize these efforts to establish rules for the globe.